JeremiahKaren/35percent.github.io/_posts/2016-01-31-completing-londons-clearances.md

 ![](http://35percent.org/img/savills2.png)

 It also recommends a number of additional strategies to achieve the desired _"improvement in business plan capacity"_.
-These include increasing rents, albeit _"subject to the Council's policies on rents .. and plans to explored devolved management." - a practice that we argue is already being introduced via the back door[^3].
+These include increasing rents, albeit _"subject to the Council's policies on rents .. and plans to explored devolved management"_ - (a practice that we argue is already being introduced via the back door[^3]).

 ![](http://35percent.org/img/savills1.png)